Most Australians grow up watching and playing Australian rules football, rugby league or rugby union, with the best turning professional.

 Cameron Johnson is an American Football punter who plays for the Houston Texans in the NFL.

-Like many punters in this list, the Geelong native started his career playing Australian rules football, even by drafted Melbourne Football Club in the 2011 AFL draft.
+Like many punters in this list, the Geelong native started his career playing Australian rules football, even being drafted by Melbourne Football Club in the 2011 AFL draft.
 However, he was delisted at the season’s end and did not play much for the senior team.

 Johnson is also a product of Prokick Australia, gaining a scholarship to Ohio State University in 2013.
 Whilst here, he won a national championship with the Buckeyes in 2014 and was awarded the Eddleman-Fields Punter of the Year Award in 2016.